thisismetis/Metis_Fundamentals/cloud_computing/README.md

   - Industry standard with huge market share, making AWS experience likely to be particularly in demand

 Cons:
-  - Expensive, no free credits
+  - No free credits
-  - Less accessible / user-friendly interface than GCP; those with strong DevOps skills will feel more comfortable
+  - Less accessible / user-friendly interface than GCP; those with stronger DevOps skills will feel more comfortable

 **Google Colab**

 Pros:

   - Permanently free, including GPU access
-  - Very user friendly
+  - Very user friendly (very similar interface to the familiar jupyter notebook)

 Cons: